computermaster0101/ssh-vpn/README.md

 </pre>
 <pre>
 The ssh command establishing the tunnel is below for convieniance.
-This is executed acter the adapters and routes have been setup on both the server and the client.
+This is executed after the adapters and routes have been setup on both the server and the client.

 ssh -C -n -w 0:0 -i ${cert} -p ${port} ${user}@${serv}
 </pre>